Fortunate Son: Other uses and performances

 Fogerty recorded a version of "Fortunate Son" with Foo Fighters for his 2013 album Wrote a Song for Everyone.

 Bruce Springsteen, Dave Grohl, and Zac Brown attracted criticism when they performed the song together at the November 2014 Concert for Valor in Washington D.C.
 Fogerty, a military veteran, defended their song choice.

 The song was played at a 2020 campaign rally for Donald Trump, which Fogerty found to be "confounding" and later issued a cease and desist order, noting that Trump obtained a draft deferment.

 The song was performed by the U.S. Army band Downrange during the United States Army 250th Anniversary Parade on June 14, 2025, drawing criticism and leading to speculation that it was performed in protest at Donald Trump, who arranged for the parade to coincide with his birthday, despite never performing active military service.

-"Fortunate Son" was used in a Wrangler jeans commercial in 2002, to Fogery's chagrin:
+"Fortunate Son" was used in a Wrangler jeans commercial in 2002, to Fogerty's chagrin:

 Yes, the people that owned Fantasy Records also owned all my early songs, and they would do all kinds of stuff I really hated in a commercial way with my songs. ...
 Then one day somebody from the L.A.
 Times actually bothered to call me up and ask me how I felt, and I finally had a chance to talk about it.
 And I said I'm very much against my song being used to sell pants. ...
 So my position got stated very well in the newspaper, and lo and behold, Wrangler to their credit said, "Wow, even though we made our agreement with the publisher, the owner of the song, we can see now that John Fogerty really hates the idea", so they stopped doing it.